cyberphone/doc/payments/dual-mode-open-banking-api.md

 In the new mode (as recognized by \#1) OAuth2 authorization normally only happens during enrollment of virtual cards.
-To enable `access_token` upgrades without friction, virtual cards are not minted with built-in access token information but rather hold card identifiers (like serial number), which in turn are linked to a table holding the current `access_token`.
-This link requires some kind of *user identity token* to function.
-This token **MUST** adhere to the follwing rules:
+To enable `access_token` upgrades without friction, virtual cards are not minted with built-in access token information but rather hold card identifiers (like serial numbers), which in turn are linked to a database table holding the current `access_token`.
+This linking requires some kind of *user identity token* to function.
+Such tokens **MUST** adhere to the follwing rules:
 - Be static over the period the user is associated with the bank
 - Be unique per user and never be reused
 - Be represented as an ASCII string

-The *recommended* way is supplying the identity token as a part of the OAuth2 authorization response using an extension property called `userid`:
+The *recommended* way is supplying the identity token as a part of the OAuth2 authorization response using an extension property called `userid_token`:
 ```json
 {
   "access_token": "619763e4-cf77-4d2f-838e-1f6c6b634040",